 Key Scriptures: Matthew 26:6-16; John 12:1-8; 13:1-30; 18:1-11

 A Look at the Man

-Under cover of darkness, Judas led a detachment of soldiers and Jewish officials to an olive grove on the other side of the Kidron Valley, the place where Jesus and his disciples had retired after the Passover meal.
+Under cover of darkness, Judas led a detachment of soldiers and Jewish officials to an olive grove on the other side of the Kidron Valley.
+In this place, Jesus and his disciples had retired after the Passover meal.
 There he betrayed the Lord with a kiss, saying, "Greetings, Rabbi!"
 Then he watched as the soldiers bound Jesus and led him away.

 If Judas intended his act of betrayal to be the spark that ignited the revolution, he must have been disappointed.
 There was no great uprising, no crowds clamoring for Jesus' release, no miracles from heaven to establish the Messiah on his throne.
 The next morning brought with it only the grim news that Jesus had been beaten, handed over to Pontius Pilate, and condemned to death.
 Suddenly Judas felt overwhelmed by a tide of grief so great it swept away his previous certainty.
 Flinging the thirty pieces of silver—blood money now—into the temple, he went out and hanged himself.

 The story of Judas is one of the saddest and best known in Scripture.
 A man chosen by Jesus to become part of his inner circle, he was privy to God's wisdom, power, and love to an unprecedented degree.
 But Judas valued the privilege so little that he handed Jesus over to his enemies for the paltry sum of thirty pieces of silver, the price of a slave.
 Jesus himself commented on Judas's situation with a warning Judas failed to heed: "The Son of Man will go just as it is written about him.
 But woe to that man who betrays the Son of Man!
 It would be better for him if he had not been born."